jsy1001/oifitslib/README.md

 format.
 A preprint of the draft specification for OIFITS version 2 is available at http://arxiv.org/abs/1510.04556 .

+Version 2.x of OIFITSlib supports the draft OIFITS version 2 standard: the library can read either v1 or v2 OIFITS files, and writes v2 files.
+The OIFITS standard has been designed such that v2 files are backwards-compatible with reading software intended for v1; hence a capability to write v1 files should not be needed.
+However, version 1.x of OIFITSlib is available on GitHub for writing v1 OIFITS files if required.

-Command-line utilities `oifits-merge`, `oifits-filter` and `oifits-check` are also provided - these provide simple user interfaces to OIFITSlib routines.
+The program `oifits-upgrade` will convert a version 1 OIFITS file to version 2 of the standard.
+Other command-line utilities `oifits-merge`, `oifits-filter` and `oifits-check` are also provided - these provide simple user interfaces to OIFITSlib routines.

 A python interface to OIFITSlib is also included (created using SWIG).
 To build this you will need SWIG 1.3 or later.